Thank you for your interest in APLNJ!

 We hope you'll take a few minutes to read below about our programs and campaigns and join with us on our journey to end animal abuse and exploitation.

 We speak for all animals, large and small, domestic and wild.
-We will never betray or sell out one animal for another.
-Our mission is to end the institutionalized and legalized abuse of animals and everyday we are chipping away at the monolith of animal cruelty.
+Our mission is to work toward the end of the institutionalized and legalized abuse of animals.
 We are changing minds, changing laws, creating better laws and saving individual animals’ lives.

 Why Support Us?